Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 # Overview

-This repository contains all the scripts for running our dataset, which is explained in our paper: 'High-fidelity Wheat Plant Reconstruction using 3D Gaussian Splatting and Neural Radiance Fields'.
+This repository contains all the scripts for running our dataset, which is explained in our paper: 'High-fidelity wheat plant reconstruction using 3D Gaussian splatting and neural radiance fields'.

-The research paper can be accessed using this link: [TO ADD: GigaScience LINK]
+The research paper can be accessed using this link: [GigaScience](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giaf022/8096368)

 The dataset can be accessed either on [Nottingham Plant Images](https://plantimages.nottingham.ac.uk/) or in the GigaScience repository, [GigaDB](https://doi.org/10.5524/102661)